nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `AddressContainsKeywordsPredicate`, `EmailContainsKeywordsPredicate`, `NameContainsKeywordsPredicate`,
 `PhoneContainsNumberPredicate`, `TagContainsKeywordsPredicate`.
-It uses `Model#updateFilteredApplicantList(Predicate<Applicant>)` to apply the predicates in order to produce a filtered list containing only entires whose name,
+It uses `Model#updateFilteredApplicantList(Predicate<Applicant>)` to apply the predicates in order to produce a filtered list containing only the filtered entries.

 #### Design Considerations: